-The requirement for each council to establish an Audit, Risk and Improvement Committee is seen as the third line of defence, to continuously review and provide independent advice and assurance on Council's first and second lines of defence.
+The requirement for each council to establish an Audit, Risk and Improvement Committee is seen as added assurance, to continuously review and provide independent advice on Council's compliance and risk functions.
 The Local Government Act also envisages the establishment of an internal audit function in each council to support the work of the Committee.

 The government has since been working to develop the regulatory framework that will support the operation of these committees, and the establishment of a risk management framework and internal audit function in each council.
 They have released a discussion paper "A Risk Management and Internal Audit Framework for local councils in NSW" (September 2019), which details the regulatory requirements and operational framework being proposed.
-There will be nine core requirements that councils will be required to comply with when establishing their Audit, Risk and Improvement Committee, risk management framework and internal audit function